rashi40/SentimentAnalysis/README.md

 # SentimentAnalysis
 This is a sentiment analysis tool using Hugging Face's Transformers.
 It analyzes text input and returns sentiment (POSITIVE/NEGATIVE) with confidence score.
+The tool is powered by pre-trained transformer model DistilBERT, which is fine-tuned for sentiment classification.

 **Installation**